JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-previews.md

 * Compose Multiplatform 1.10, with the new `@Preview` annotation and Android configured with `androidLibrary {}` with AGP 9.0.
   See our [AGP 9.0 migration guide](multiplatform-project-agp-9-migration.md) for details on upgrading your KMP apps.

+> Support for AGP 9.0 is coming soon to IntelliJ IDEA, expected to arrive in Q1 2026.
+>
+{style="note"}

 ### Available annotations

 There are two `@Preview` annotations available in Compose Multiplatform: